rapmd73/Companion/README.md

 - **Tipsy.broke** A list on responses where one will be given to the user is the OpenAI API doesn't respond.
 The more the better and one response per line.
 Responses should be in-line with the persona you are creating.
 - **Tipsy.cfg** Configuration settings, like how much to remember, for this persona.
 - **Tipsy.persona** The actual persona of the character you are creating.
 Consists os a system role that define the personality amd multiple user/assissant line the refine/shape the persona with mock questions/responses.
+- **Tipsy.persona.nsfw** The NSFW version of the persona.
+It is only loaded if the channel is age restricted.
 - **Tipsy.png** Any PNG allowed by the Discord TOS.
 This one was created by an AI generator.
 - **Tipsy.vulgarity** A list of responses when the user uses vulgarities, one per line and the more responses the better.